Skip to main content

 Section 703.23 | Judicial notice of classification.

-All courts shall take judicial notice of the classification of municipal corporations, and of their advancement, reduction, and surrender of powers.
+All courts shall take judicial notice of the classification of municipal corporations, and of their advancement, reduction, and dissolution.

 Section 703.31 | Village dissolution definitions.